plone/training/mastering-plone/features.rst

   * Folder "Training"
   * Folder "Sprint"

   .. figure:: _static/features_the_event_folder_content.png
       :scale: 60 %
+      :alt: The view of the newly created site structure.

+      The view of the newly created site structure.

 * In ``/news``: Add a News Item "Conference Website online!" with some image
 * In ``/news``: Add a News Item "Submit your talks!"